ausaccessfed/spin/doc/api/v1/README.md

 All requests to the API are logged for future audit purposes against the verified client certificate.
 This certificate **MUST** be kept secure at all times.

 ### Security Issues
-Should you become aware of a problem with your client certificate you **MUST** advise [??](mailto:??subject=SPIN API security) as soon as you're aware of it so it can be revoked.
+Should you become aware of a problem with your client certificate you **MUST** advise your technical support team as soon as you're aware of it so it can be revoked.

 ## HTTP Redirects